Drink well and support sustainable practices a continent away? Wine not!

 It’s similar to why the wines are available exclusively to co-ops, with People’s Food Co-op being the only place in Minnesota to buy the wine.

-So, this February 14th (or any other day for that matter), pair their world-famous Torrentes with fresh fish, their Cabernet with a sweetheart steak from the meat counter, or the Malbec Reserva with some Fair Trade chocolate — and feel good knowing your purchase made a difference.
+So, stop down to the Co-op liquor store and pair La Riojana’s world-famous Torrentes with fresh fish, their Cabernet with a locally-sourced steak from the meat counter, or the Malbec Reserva with some Fair Trade chocolate — and feel good knowing your purchase made a difference.

 Story published in partnership with: